michaal80/small-cinema/README.md

 # small-cinema

-Please create a file "apikey" with a key to The Open Movie Database and use maven commands to launch it e.g.:
+Please add key (The Open Movie Database) to a file "apikey"  in the main folder and use maven commands to launch it e.g.:

 mvn clean install
 mvn spring-boot:run